 CSV parsing in JS looks trivial until encodings, quotes, giant files, and streaming show up.
+If you need a refresher on the format itself, our guide on what a CSV file is covers structure, delimiters, and encoding in detail.
 Here are five proven parsers, what they do well, and when to pick them.

 1) Papa Parse